1. What Is Azure Cloud Service?

-In Azure Queues you have a queue as mediator that connects the two components, so when the receiver is down, the sender can still insert messages into the queue, once a receiver comes online it can receive message from that queue.
-And for scale up we just need to add more receivers and your queue is processed in parallel.
+In Azure Queues, you have a queue as a mediator that connects the two components, so when the receiver is down, the sender can still insert messages into the queue, once a receiver comes online it can receive a message from that queue.
+And for scale-up, we just need to add more receivers and your queue is processed in parallel.

 The following are the drawbacks of using a queue:

-Queues has some charges, however these are minimal.
+Queues have some charges, however, these are minimal.

 Your queue is doing mediator work here.
 If your queue is down, devices will not able to communicate with each other.

-37. How can you create a Queue in storage account?
+37. How can you create a Queue in the storage account?

-Queue is a one type of Azure Storage, where you can store your data as storage.
-Blobs are stored in container, Entity in table and Message in Queue.
+Answer: The queue is one type of Azure Storage, where you can store your data as storage.
+Blobs are stored in a container, Entity in table and Message in Queue.

-Messages are added to end of the Queue and processed from the front
+Messages are added to the end of the Queue and processed from the front

-Queues provides a good way of Front end and Back end decoupling
+Queues provide a good way of Front end and Back end decoupling

 Place a new label control on the aspx page and add the following code in the page load event.